Elon26/sotka-study/README.md

 ## 📌 Notes

-This project was built as a web platform with a strong focus on UI/UX and responsive design.
-It demonstrates experience with React + Next.js, complex layouts, and integration with cloud services.
+This project was built as a web platform with a strong focus on UI/UX and responsive design It demonstrates experience with React + Next.js, complex layouts, and integration with cloud services